aureumapes/srmp-public/manual.md

 As I (zervó) have never touched a Mac in my life, I have no idea how this works.
 Please update on this section.

 ## Using the mod

 <!-- This section requires some work, which I am willing to give but feel free to update this to make it more accurate, more inclusive and easier to understand. -->

 ### Hosting and joining

 Since this mod is all about multiplayer, here are some instructions for playing togheter.
-There are 3 main methods to choose from: Playing over LAN, Playing over “fake” LAN (VPN), and Playing over the Internet (port forwarding).
+There are 4 main methods to choose from: Server Codes, Playing over LAN, Playing over “fake” LAN (VPN), and Playing over the Internet (port forwarding).
 The options are ranked below from easiest to hardest.
-There used to be a 4th method, server codes, but that method is currently not recommended and tend to cause more issues than it solves.

-All three methods have a few things in common.
+All four methods except server codes have a few things in common.
 First, make sure to choose a username if you haven’t already, this can be anything and will be the name shown in-game.
 Second, all three methods use some combination of IP address and port to host and join.
 An Ipv4 address which is the type you will most likely be using, looks like this: xxx.xxx.xxx.xxx, with x being numbers.
 Common ones for private IPs (local networks) are 192.168.x.xxx and 10.10.x.xxx.
 EG 192.168.1.43, 192.168.68.26 or 10.10.1.107.
 Public IPs (external/WAN connections) usually have completely different numbers but the structure is the same.
 The port is a combination of 5 numbers, which the host can find once they are in a loaded save.

 Note down the port before attempting any of the methods, or use a method with a port that you choose and change the port in the game later.

+#### Playing using Server Codes

+Server Codes is the easiest and quickest thing to try.
+To put it simply: it works like port forwarding but isn't port forwarding, and doesn't require any of the work.
+All the host has to do is to load a save, host and give the server code to players.
+The players then use that code to join.
+Done.
+Note that the success of server codes heavily depends on the host's router and other factors If you run in to many connection-related issues, let someone else host or try using another method.

 #### Playing over LAN

 This method only works if you and the other player/s are on the same local network (or same wifi, in incorrect terminology aka Layer 8 lingo).
 One player takes the role as the host.
 The host needs to load a save, it can be an old one or a new one it doesn’t matter just enter a save.
 Now in the game, the host checks the menu top right.
 There will be a few options there.
 Now the host notes down the port and clicks ‘Host’.
 The host now needs to find their local IP address.
 The fastest way to do this is probably through a terminal.
 On windows: open command prompt, enter ‘ipconfig’ (no ‘ signs) and press enter.
 Find the correct network adapter in the list and then the local ip.
 On linux, open a terminal and enter ‘ifconfig’, then do kinda the same thing as on windows.
+If you don't have net-tools use ´ip a´.
 Players now from the main menu choose to join a game and join by IP address, entering it into the correct field, and then the port into the correct field and then joining.
 It’s that simple.

 #### Playing over "fake" LAN (VPN)